The Toyota Corolla Cross is an entry-level crossover utility vehicle.

 Right off the bat, the Corolla name is front and center for this new subcompact utility vehicle.
 Toyota calls it an “entry-level model” but identifying it as a subcompact brings in some important context.
 Particularly, this model sits between the Toyota C-HR and the Toyota RAV4 in the brand’s utility vehicle pecking order.
 Some may see it as “white space” between two sizes, but Toyota has identified competitors that are also subcompacts.
 These include the Hyundai Kona and Subaru Crosstrek, as well as the Chevrolet Trax, Jeep Renegade, and the Ford EcoSport.
 Others include the Fiat 500X, Chevrolet Trax, Nissan Rogue Sport, Honda HR-V, and the Mazda CX-3.

 Without further adieu, we will take a closer look at the 2022 Toyota Corolla Cross and what this vehicle has to offer car-shopping consumers.
+Please note that we added specifications to include select details about the hybrid model, a 2023 vehicle.

 The Corolla Name